Tanzu-Solutions-Engineering/tkg-lab/helm-install/management-cluster-setup/02-create-mgmt-cluster/01_install_tkg_mgmt.md

 ## Option 1 - Consolidated Script

-If you want to create `Management Cluster`, install `External DNS', `Contour` and `Dex` then execute below script otherwise go to option 2.
+If you want to create `Management Cluster`, install `External DNS`, `Contour` and `Dex` then execute below script otherwise go to option 2.

 ### For AWS
 ```bash